Janadesomer1/ExperimentalExperience/README.md

 ## Storyline
 Astronaut Marshall takes you back to his own childhood.
 Everybody always told him he was never going to be an astronaut because he suffers from astma.
-But he proved everyone wrong and now he want to encourange anyone else suffering from astma to never let go of their dream, no matter how impossible it may seem.
+But he proved everyone wrong and now he want to encourage anyone else suffering from astma to never let go of their dream, no matter how impossible it may seem.

 ## Goal of this experience